 Director Biography John T. Collins 73 John T. Collins has been the non-Executive Chairman of the Board upon the completion of the Merger in July 2020.
 Previously, Mr. Collins became the Chairman of the Board in May 2020 before serving as a Director from KLXE from September 2018 through May 2020.
 He served on the board of directors of KLX Inc. from December 2014 until its sale to The Boeing Company in October 2018.
 From 1986 to 1992, Mr. Collins served as the President and Chief Executive Officer of Quebecor Printing (USA) Inc., which was formed in 1986 by a merger with Semline Inc., where he had served in various positions since 1968, including since 1973 as President.
 During his term, Mr. Collins guided Quebecor Printing (USA) Inc. through several large acquisitions and situated the company to become one of the leaders in the industry.
-From 1992 to 2017, Mr. Collins was the Chairman and Chief Executive of The Collins Group, Inc., a manager of a private securities portfolio and minority interest holder in several privately held companies.
-Mr. Collins currently serves on the board of directors for Federated Funds, Inc., and has done so since 2011, and he has also served on the board of directors for several public companies, including Bank of America Corp. and FleetBoston Financial.
+From 1992 to 2017, Mr. Collins was the Chairman and Chief Executive Officer of The Collins Group, Inc., a manager of a private securities portfolio and minority interest holder in several privately held companies.
+Mr. Collins currently serves on the board of directors for Several public companies, including Bank of America Corp. and FleetBoston Financial.
 In addition, Mr. Collins has served as Chairman of the Board of Trustees of his alma mater, Bentley University.
 Our Board benefits from Mr. Collins's many years of experience in the management, acquisition and development of several companies.
 Dalton Boutté, Jr. 66 Dalton Boutté, Jr. became a Director upon the completion of the Merger in July 2020.
 Mr. Boutté served on the QES board of directors ("QES Board") from February 2018 through July 2020.
 Mr. Boutté worked for Schlumberger from 1980 until his retirement in 2010.
-In his last 10 years with Schlumberger, Mr. Boutté held various senior-level positions, including President for Europe/Africa/CSI (2001 - 2001), Vice President of Worldwide Oilfield Services (2001 - 2003) and President of WesternGeco (2003 - 2009) and also served as Executive Vice President of Schlumberger Limited (2004 - 2010).
+In his last 10 years with Schlumberger, Mr. Boutté held various senior-level positions, including President for Europe/Africa/CSI (2001-2001), Vice President of Worldwide Oilfield Services (2001-2003) and President of WesternGeco (2003-2009) and also served as Executive Vice President of Schlumberger Limited (2004-2010).
 Mr. Boutté also currently serves as an independent director of Seitel Inc. Mr. Boutté has a Bachelor of Science in Civil Engineering from University of New Orleans and was a Visiting Fellow at the Massachusetts Institute of Technology.
 Our Board benefits from Mr. Boutté's extensive oilfield services background and his experience as an independent director of companies in the oil and natural gas industry